deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 The Singer nodded.
 It had come as a shock to find that Humans felt quite comfortable with talking about their gods by name.
 It just didn’t mean the same thing to them.

-“I wanted to check with you that my translation is, uh, acceptable.”
-Daniel finished.
+“I wanted to check with you that my translation is, uh, acceptable,” Daniel finished.

 The Singer nodded.
 “I have questions for you too.
 But please, you go first.”